All Episodes

 I remember that.

-But this is quite a charge you're making that they would implement this philosophy at age 50, deny a mammogram on the basis if you test positive for it, we don't have the money to treat you.
+But this is quite a charge you're making that they would implement this philosophy at age 50, deny a mammogram on the basis, if you test positive for it, we don't have the money to treat you.

 Yes.

-Uh Kathy, thank you for the phone call.
+Kathy, thank you for the phone call.

 I appreciate it.

-I really I I want to this folks infuriates me and brings me close to profanity.
+This, folks, infuriates me and brings me close to profanity.

 I'll tell you why.